PatrickJWalsh/Procurement-Planning---Divestiture-/README.md

 - **Client Category Lead** – Met biweekly to align on approach (relevant suppliers, timing of outreach, negotiation asks) and for status updates
 - **Legal Team** – Met periodically with legal team for clarity on legal documents and contract language (assignment, termination for convenience)
-- **Client Procurement leadership** – Reported monthly status updates and escalated issues around key supplier relationships to this group
+- **Client Procurement Leadership** – Reported monthly status updates and escalated issues around key supplier relationships to this group

 ## Project Highlights
-My role was the following:
+There were 3 main higlights in my role:

-- **Own End to End Analysis for Logistics Workstream**
+- **Owned End to End Analysis for Logistics Workstream**
   - Analysis of external spend to logistics suppliers, detailed analysis of ~50 contracts (pulling key terms to inform “dis-synergy” calculations), and bottom-up modeling of dis-synergies based on individual contracts and mode-level assumptions
     - If a contract stated that there was an account manager from the client side, it would be assumed that the new entity would require its own account manager, and the incremental cost increase was calculated
     - If a contract had a cap on the rate increase that can be proposed from a supplier during a review, that informed the risk that was calculated